VG-Fish/Scheduled-Timing-App-ENGR-131/README.md

 ```python
 @st.fragment(run_every="1s")
 ```
-  - _Change `"1s"` if you want the UI or serial connection to be checked more frequently_
+  - _Change `"1s"` to something quicker if you want the UI or serial connection to be checked more frequently._

 ### Images